HitRadio Veronica (Sky Radio): History of branding

 On 1 April 2009 it was announced that the name TMF Radio is renamed on April 3, 2009, to TMF HitRadio.
 After MTV Networks had retired on October 1, 2008, from the radio station, the Telegraaf Media Group decided to change the name to TMF HitRadio.
-No later than October 1, 2009 TMF Radio was scheduled to be renamed to HitRadio.
+No later than October 1, 2009 TMF Radio was scheduled to be renamed HitRadio.
 The deadline for this was extended to November 2009.

 On September 18, Sky Radio Group announced to change the name of TMF HitRadio per October 1, 2009 to HitRadio TMS, where TMS stood for "The Music Station".

 At the end of September, Sky Radio Group announced that the scheduled name change was canceled.
 Ultimately, Sky Radio Group decided to change the name HitRadio.
 This name change is per 1 November 2009 implemented.
 Between July and December 1992, Sky Radio Group has been active with a short cable station called HitRadio.
 This radio station was on December 11, 1992, Radio 538.
 From that period, Sky Radio Group trademark of the departed to start again on 1 November 2009 'HitRadio' left over.

 On September 1, 2010, the name was changed again, this time to HitRadio Veronica.
 Since January 3, 2011, the radio station only to hear over the internet rather than via cable.
 The name HitRadio Veronica has existed before, in 1995 when Veronica was also the commercial station HitRadio Veronica.
 HitRadio Veronica was the successor of HitRadio 1224.
 The station went on September 1, 1995, start on the medium wave frequency 828 kHz's (362 m) and 1224 kHz (245 m).